 Yasmeen Bruno is a passionate wildlife educator whose commitment to conservation and community engagement shapes her work at Hobe Sound Nature Center.
 She holds a B.S. in Marine Biology from the College of Charleston and an M.A. in Teaching Biological Sciences from Miami University, blending scientific expertise with a love for education and nature.

 Yasmeen’s path in wildlife education began as a volunteer at the South Carolina Aquarium, where she gained experience in public programming and outreach.
 In Florida, she joined the Florida Oceanographic Society, leading volunteer training and educational programs focused on marine conservation.
 She later taught marine science and biology at a local high school, helping students connect with complex environmental topics.
 Eager to return to fieldwork, Yasmeen became Outreach Coordinator at Inwater Research Group, where she led sea turtle conservation efforts and developed immersive, place-based learning experiences for educators.
-Now at Hobe Sound Nature Center, Yasmeen brings a wealth of experience and diverse expertise to the Hobe Sound Nature Center, enhancing our programming and expanding our community outreach.
+Now at Hobe Sound Nature Center, Yasmeen brings a wealth of experience and diverse expertise to the Hobe Sound Nature Center, enhancing our programming and expanding our community reach.

 Yasmeen believes that conservation begins with connection—to wildlife and to each other.
 She brings her enthusiasm for nature into every interaction and loves working with people, programs, and volunteers.
 In her free time, she enjoys beach combing for shells and shark teeth or relaxing at home with her pets: three cats, a ball python, a bearded dragon, and a Hermann’s tortoise.
 Her goal is to inspire lasting connections with nature through engaging, community-centered education.